RationalityEnhancementGroup/todolistAPI/README.md

 ## Potential issues

-If you encounter any problem related to the API, please submit a Github issue.
+If you encounter any problem related to the API, please submit a GitHub issue.

 ## Required Python Packages